SentaFito53/aquaculture-iot-monitoring/README.md

 ---

 ## 📁 File Structure
 .
-├── main.ino # Program utama monitoring air (DO, pH, TDS) ├── DOCalibrator.ino # Program terpisah untuk kalibrasi sensor DO
+├── main.ino # Main program for monitoring DO, pH, and TDS ├── DOCalibrator.ino # Separate program for DO sensor calibration ├── /lib
-├── /lib
-│ ├── GravityWaterQuality # Library untuk sensor TDS dan pH │ └── DOCalibrator # Library untuk kalibrasi DO dan penyimpanan EEPROM ├── /data # Folder opsional untuk data logging (jika pakai LittleFS) ├── README.md # Dokumentasi proyek
+│ ├── GravityWaterQuality # Library for TDS and pH sensors │ └── DOCalibrator # Library for DO calibration and EEPROM handling ├── /data # Optional folder for data logging (LittleFS or similar) ├── README.md # Project documentation
-└── .gitignore # File konfigurasi Git ignore
+└── .gitignore # Git ignore rules